Southern Resident orca near Washington state presumed dead - NewsBreak

 Southern Resident orca near Washington state presumed dead

-SEATTLE (AP) — Whale watchers in Washington state say an orca is presumed dead after being found in distress last week in the Strait of Juan de Fuca.
-SeattlePI.com reports the cause of death for the Southern Resident orca pod's oldest male, known as Cappuccino or K21, is undetermined but could include starvation, a chronic disease such as cancer, or both.
-That's according to Paul Cottrell of Canada's Department of Fisheries and Oceans Marine Mammal Unit.komonews.com
+An orca is presumed dead after being found in distress last week in the Strait of Juan de Fuca, a body of water that separates Washington state from Canada, officials said.
+The cause of death for the Southern Resident orca pod’s oldest male, known as Cappuccino or K21, is still undetermined, but could include starvation, a chronic disease such as cancer, or both, according to Paul Cottrell of Canada’s Department of Fisheries and Oceans Marine Mammal Unit.www.thenewstribune.com